Beretta Cheetah: 87

-There are two distinct 87 models both chambered for .22 LR.
+Introduced in 1977, there are two distinct 87 models both chambered for .22 LR.
 The standard model is similar to other models, but the 87 Target has a longer barrel and slide, can accept optical sights, and is single action only.
+The 87 was discontinued in 2013, although it was produced again briefly in 2017.
+The 87 is considered one of the rarest models.

 89

-The model 89 is also chambered for the .22 LR and is designed for competition and range training, with a lightweight frame and ergonomic grips.
+Produced from 1984 to 2012, the model 89 is also chambered for the .22 LR and is designed for competition and range training, with a lightweight frame and ergonomic grips.